Rainbow Falls State Park: Geography

 Rainbow Falls State Park is located on State Route 6 approximately 17 mi west of Chehalis and is near the Willapa Hills Trail.

-The park covers 129 acre and features 3900 ft of shoreline.
-Noted for a waterfall for which the park is named, the grounds are home to some of the last standing old-growth trees in the Chehalis Valley.
+The falls at the park, after the 2007 flood, are measured to be 5 ft in height.
+The park covers 129 acre (Note: Multiple reports on the park before and after the 2007 flood mention the grounds to be 139 acre in size.
+See sources throughout the article for the discrepancy.) and features 3900 ft of shoreline.
+The grounds are home to some of the last standing old-growth trees in the Chehalis Valley.

 Geology

 The area, 50 million years ago, was originally an inland sea and covered in sandstone.
 A lava flow that began in Oregon created the falls approximately 17 million years ago.
 The falls are located on the Chehalis River and the waters pour over basalt rock.

 Ecology

 Rainbow Falls State Park contains a variety of old growth trees, including Douglas fir, hemlock, and western red cedar.
 Big leaf maples and red alder also grow on the grounds but in smaller quantities.
 Edible plants, including types of Indian lettuce and mushrooms, are located in the park.
 Animals in the area include deer and elk.
 Depending on the season, fish such as trout and steelhead are found in the river.

 The park is host to a fuchsia garden of 40 different species of the plant.